icopy-site/awesome-cn/docs/awesome/awesome-angular.md

 * [ngx-daterangepicker-pro](https://github.com/Abhinavgaur01/ngx-daterangepicker-pro-demo) - A powerful, customizable Angular date range picker built with Angular 17+ and [Day.js](https://github.com/iamkun/dayjs).
 * [ngx-custom-daterangepicker](https://github.com/nedpuganti/ngx-custom-daterangepicker) - An Angular date range picker component with advanced functionality and Material Design support.
 It allows for easy date range selection with customizable options and is simple to integrate.
 * [angular-material-jalali-datepicker-adapter](https://www.npmjs.com/package/angular-material-jalali-datepicker-adapter) - A comprehensive Angular library that provides Jalali (Persian/Solar Hijri/Shamsi) date adapter for Angular Material datepicker component.
+* [date-interceptors](https://github.com/AdaskoTheBeAsT/date-interceptors) - This library provides a robust solution for converting date and duration strings from JSON payloads into native Date objects and Duration objects, respectively.
+* [@asadi/angular-date-components](https://www.npmjs.com/package/@asadi/angular-date-components) - A comprehensive Angular library of date-related components designed to meet the needs of applications that require localization based on various calendar systems.

 #### DOM